 1 hour 40 minutes

 Place the chicken in a large soup pot.
-Add water, bay leaf, dried rosemary, black peppercorn and salt.
+Add water, onion, bay leaf, dried rosemary, black peppercorn and salt.
 Cover with lid, bring the water to boil and simmer over medium low heat.

 If you see the scum on your broth, remove it with slotted spoon.